 The handy laundry flowchart below will help you identify your laundry habits.
 From there, you can adjust how you wash clothes to reduce your washer and dryer energy usage.

-A typical family of four in the U.S. averages 300 loads of laundry annually, which accounts for 15-40% of that household’s water consumption.
-Even if you’re more of a laundry minimalist, perhaps doing only two loads a week or even one, the reality is that washer energy usage is a big part of any household’s energy costs.
-The Green Building Advisor says that residential laundry machines use more energy annually than dishwashers, although less than refrigerators.
+A typical family of four in the United States averages 300 loads of laundry annually, which accounts for 15% to 40% of a household’s water consumption.
+Even if you’re more of a laundry minimalist, perhaps doing only two loads a week, or even one, the reality is that washer energy usage is nevertheless still a big part of any household’s energy costs.
+Residential laundry machines also use more energy annually than dishwashers, although they use less than refrigerators.

-All of which means that knowing the energy cost of a load of laundry could be a savvy step toward potentially lowering your monthly energy costs.
-Here are some laundry energy saving tips to get you started.
+All of this means that knowing the energy cost of a load of laundry could be a savvy step toward potentially lowering your monthly energy costs.
+Here are some laundry energy-saving tips to get you started.

-Washing in cold water is a smart laundry energy saving tip beyond the lower costs.
-The lower temperature can help your clothes last longer by protecting dyes and preventing shrinkage.
+Washing in cold water is also more than just a smart laundry energy-saving tip.
+Lower temperatures can help your clothes last longer by protecting dyes and preventing shrinkage.

-You’ve learned all about laundry energy savings tips.
-Get the details on saving energy on lighting, thermostats and showers, too.
-Check out our fun Energy Hacks videos on washing and drying energy savings tips, too.
+You’ve learned all about our laundry energy-savings tips.
+Now get the details on saving energy for lighting, thermostats and showers as well.
+Plus, check out our fun Energy Hacks videos on washing and drying energy-savings tips.

 Whatever your energy needs, we've got a plan for you

 The unplugging-appliances-to-save-energy myth is actually not a myth at all.
 If you’re wondering whether unplugging appliances saves electricity, here are some answers.